-Wherever the Indian tribes from the subcontinent have made a base, as in South Africa, it is known as a brinjal, and in Europe an aubergine.
+Wherever the Indian tribes from the subcontinent have made a home for themselves in the diaspora, as in South Africa, it is known as a brinjal, and in Europe an aubergine.
 An eggplant by any other name would taste just as sweet.

-Cut the onion in half lengthways through the top to bottom ends.
-Snip off the tip, peel, but retain the root end.
+Cut the onion in half lengthways through the top to bottom.
+Snip off the tip, peel, but retain the root-end.
 Cut slices longitudinally, almost down to the chopping board.

 A tomato a day keeps the urologist at bay.
-Dinkum, men who eat them every day have half the rate of the most nasty and prevalent tumours of the prostate.
-It all has to do with a phytochemical called a lycopene; the suggestion is that when cooked it is more readily absorbed in the intestine, especially with a little extra fat.
+Dinkum, men who eat them daily have half the rate of the most nasty and prevalent tumours of the prostate.
+It all has to do with a phytochemical called a lycopene; the suggestion is that when cooked it is more readily absorbed in the intestine, especially with a little extra-fat.

-There is plenty of research showing that those who do not get adequate lycopene from their food are more prone to a host of serious diseases like macular degeneration and Lou Gehrig's disease but larger studies are needed to prove it conclusively.
+There is plenty of research showing that those who do not get adequate lycopene from their food are more prone to a host of serious diseases like macular-degeneration and Lou Gehrig's disease too but larger studies are needed to prove it conclusively.

-In short, eat more tomatoes, the richest source; they partner so well when cooking eggplant.
+In short eat more tomatoes, the richest-source; they partner so well with cooking eggplant.

 Ratatouille is not a complete meal; it is low on protein.
-In the photo above I have shown it alongside eggs Florentine, another of our favourite dishes with an egg poached on a bed of spinach.
+In the photo above I have shown it alongside Eggs Florentine, another of our favourite dishes, poached on a bed of spinach.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!